femaleprog/hackathoh-versailles/README.md

-# 🏰 Enhanced Versailles AI Agent
+# 🏰 Marie-AI-nette

 An intelligent, accessibility-focused AI assistant for planning visits to the Palace of Versailles.
-This agent combines advanced query planning, faceted retrieval-augmented generation (RAG), and personalized recommendations to provide comprehensive, inclusive travel guidance.
+Named after Marie-Antoinette, this agent combines advanced query planning, dual RAG fusion, and personalized recommendations to provide comprehensive, inclusive travel guidance.

 ## 🌟 Key Features